-Honoris United Universities introduces immersive technologies to enhance student experience
+Honoris United Universities Introduces Immersive Technologies To Enhance Student Experience

+CASABLANCA, MOROCCO / ACCESSWIRE / October 7, 2021 / In its continued commitment to academic innovation across the continent, Honoris United Universities (www.Honoris.net) - the first and largest pan-African network of private higher education …

+CASABLANCA, MOROCCO / ACCESSWIRE / October 7, 2021 / In its continued commitment to academic innovation across the continent, Honoris United Universities (www.Honoris.net) - the first and largest pan-African network of private higher education …

-Casablanca, 7 October 2021 - In its continued commitment to academic innovation across the continent, Honoris United Universities (www.Honoris.net) - the first and largest pan-African network of private higher education institutions - has announced the roll-out of its first pan-African augmented and virtual reality platform in partnership with California-based world leader, EON Reality.
+CASABLANCA, MOROCCO / ACCESSWIRE / October 7, 2021 / In its continued commitment to academic innovation across the continent, Honoris United Universities (www.Honoris.net) - the first and largest pan-African network of private higher education institutions - has announced the roll-out of its first pan-African augmented and virtual reality platform in partnership with California-based world leader, EON Reality.

 The key verticals of engineering and IT, health sciences and architecture will be the first to benefit from the embedded XR solutions making its debut in Morocco at leading Honoris institutions Ecole Marocaine des Sciences de l'Ingénieur (EMSI) and Ecole d'Architecture de Casablanca (EAC), before its expansion across the continent.
 Students will have the opportunity to experience virtual field trips, undergo simulated lab exercises, emulate real-life building projects and more to enhance the learning experience and further increase job preparedness.
 EON Reality's 21 years of success have affirmed the company as the de-facto standard of AR/VR education software for skills transfer to clients including Boeing, BP, GSK and Accenture delivered through partnerships with the world's leading tech companies like Apple, Microsoft and Google.